Model railroads as a hobby have been popular for more than 150 years.

 How Big are Model Train Layouts?

-A simple, boxed, ready-to-run set can take up as little as 4×8 feet of floor space or less.
+A simple, boxed, ready-to-run set can take up as little as 4×4 feet of floor space or less with a nicely detailed HO set fitting on a 4×8 foot sheet of plywood..
 But, if you have the room, you can also add to your initial set over time to create an even more elaborate layout.
 And today’s sets are typically run with an easy to use the remote control as opposed to a hard-wired control panel.

 Model train kits are a traditional staple for Holiday gift-giving and the affordability, quality, and selection make them a great choice still.